Privacy

 Why do we collect personal information?

-CERT NZ and Own Your Online collect personal information in order to carry out its functions, which includes receiving reports about cyber incidents from individuals and business, and triaging, analysing, referring and responding to those incidents.
+CERT NZ and Own Your Online collect personal information in order to carry out their functions, which includes receiving reports about cyber incidents from individuals and business, and triaging, analysing, referring and responding to those incidents.
 For more information about what we do, please visit our About Us page.

 Collection, storage and use